runtimeverification/vlsm/CODING_CONVENTIONS.md

 From VLSM.Lib Require Import Preamble ListExtras StdppListSet.
 ```

-- in case of `stdlib` imports, the pattern should not include the full logical paths
+- in case of [`Stdlib`](https://coq.inria.fr/distrib/current/stdlib/) imports, the pattern should not include the full logical paths

 Example:
 ```coq